openwisp/openwisp-wifi-login-pages/README.md

 Prerequisites for running browser-based tests:

 1. [Gecko driver](https://github.com/mozilla/geckodriver/releases/) needs to be installed.
-2. having running instances of openwisp-radius and openwisp-wifi-login-pages is required.
+2. Having running instances of openwisp-radius and openwisp-wifi-login-pages is required.
 3. `OPENWIPS_RADIUS_PATH` environment variable is needed to setup/tear down the database data needed to run the browser tests.
 This can be set using the following command:
    ```